mclarkson/obdi/README.md

 ## Status

-Development and testing phase.
-Not ready for use.
+Alpha - for the brave.

 ## Features